anycable/docs.anycable.io/docs/getting_started.md

 This goal is achieved by _moving_ low-level responsibility (handling sockets, parsing frames, broadcasting data) to WebSocket servers written in other languages (such as Golang or Erlang).

-AnyCable could be used with the existing Action Cable clients (such as [JavaScript client](https://www.npmjs.com/package/actioncable) or [Action Cable CLI](https://github.com/palkan/acli)) without any change.
+AnyCable could be used with the existing Action Cable clients (such as [Rails JavaScript client](https://www.npmjs.com/package/actioncable) or [Action Cable CLI](https://github.com/palkan/acli)) without any change.
+However, for web development we recommend using [AnyCable JS/TS client](https://github.com/anycable/anycable-client), which provides better compatibility with AnyCable-specific features.

 You can use AnyCable with: